RicardoSanchezA/My_AES/README.md

  ### Testing:
-   We provided a tool 'read_hex', so that you can easily read the cipher- text produced by our program.
+   We provided a tool 'read_hex', so that you can easily read the cipher-text produced by our program.

    **(Sample 1)**
 > key: 00000000000000000000000000000000